bglindner/SourceApp/README.md

 databases can be constructed by the user using sourceapp_build.py and then supplied here to SourceApp in place of the default database.

-For functional population proportioning in biological wastewater treatment datasets, see "WasteApp" -- the built envrionment extension of the principles behind SourceApp (https://github.com/blindner6/WasteApp).
+For functional population proportioning in biological wastewater treatment datasets, see "WasteApp" -- the built envrionment extension of SourceApp's working principles (https://github.com/blindner6/WasteApp).

 # Installation